-The County Assessor's primary purpose is to determined the value of all real and personal property within the County to ensure an equitable distribution of tax liabilities for property owners in the various taxing districts within the County.
+The Clark County Assessor's primary purpose is to determined the value of all real and personal property within the county to ensure an equitable distribution of tax liabilities for property owners in the various taxing districts within the county.

 To ensure this is done, the Assessor and his/her deputies:

 - Uniformly assess property at 100% of market value

 The Clark County Board of Equalization (BOE) is an impartial citizen board that hears property value disputes and sets the assessed value.
 The board is located at 1300 Franklin Street, Suite 650.
 You can call them at 564.397.2337 or by email at email@example.com for additional information or to request forms.

 The Assessor's Office does not handle zoning questions or questions about what can be built on a certain property.
 To find the building department that would answer those questions, please go to the Property Information Center, enter the location address and select search.